David Haskell (editor)

+Haskell is a co-founder of Kings County Distillery and a gallery-represented ceramicist.

 Education

-Haskell graduated from Yale University in 2001 and was a Truman Scholar class of 2000.
+Haskell graduated from Yale University in 2001 and was a member of the Truman Scholar class of 2000.
 After Yale he studied at Queens' College, Cambridge in the inaugural class of the Gates Cambridge Scholarship, receiving a Master of Letters in architecture.

 Career

-While at Cambridge, Haskell founded the quarterly magazine Topic: “when I found myself with time on my hands in Cambridge, I concentrated on starting something new that had to do with writing, and over the course of a few months it became clear that what we were working on was a magazine.”
+While at Cambridge, Haskell founded the quarterly magazine Topic, later recalling that “when I found myself with time on my hands in Cambridge, I concentrated on starting something new that had to do with writing, and over the course of a few months it became clear that what we were working on was a magazine.”
 He moved Topic to New York City in 2004 while waiting tables as his day job.
-Victor Navasky, then publisher of The Nation and a professor at Columbia Journalism School, told the New York Times: “I see hundreds of little magazines, and Topic struck me as one of the smartest and most interesting combinations of literary aspiration and accessibility, with a very striking design.”
-Haskell edited Topic from 2002 to 2007, when he joined New York (magazine), initially to edit a special London issue.
+Victor Navasky, then publisher of The Nation and a professor at Columbia Journalism School, told The New York Times: “I see hundreds of little magazines, and Topic struck me as one of the smartest and most interesting combinations of literary aspiration and accessibility, with a very striking design.”
+Haskell edited Topic from 2002 to 2007, when he joined New York, initially to edit a special London issue.

-In his early years at New York (magazine), Haskell edited the magazine's “My First New York” issue, which was published as a book from Ecco in 2010.
+In his early years at New York, Haskell edited the magazine's “My First New York” issue, which was published as a book from Ecco in 2010.

 He also edited special features for the magazine, including a package on Barack Obama’s legacy, speaking with 50 historians on how Obama's record would look years from now.